gjaskula99/L2-network-switch-simulation/README.md

 - Traffic generated between 2-8 interfaces
 - Fixed and varied frames length
-- Store and forward switching mode, cut through in progress
+- Store and forward and cut through switching modes
 - Adjustable frame handling time
 - Adjustable minimal time between frames
 - Statistics display including: number of frames received/transmitted/lost, lost percentage, data transfer in/out, CAM (MAC) table view, interface buffer view
 - Image of switch with flashing LEDs
+- More features will be added in the future

 Simulator is run for time specified in seconds. **Time given refers to REAL COMPUTING TIME, not switch running time**.
 It means running speed may differ depending on hardware.
 Simulation can be resumed in the same way.
 Button *HALT* is supposed to stop simulator in emergency - use with caution as it violently kills the thread.